Ben Ogden: 2019–2020: World Juniors Gold and NCAA Championships

 Ogden was again nominated to the D Team with the U.S. Ski Team for the 2019–2020 season.
 On 6 March 2020, Ogden, Jager, Hagenbuch, and Schumacher became repeat champions and took home the gold medal at the 2020 FIS Junior Cross Country World Championships in Oberwiesenthal.
 Later that month, Ogden took first place in the 10 km freestyle race at the 2020 NCAA National Skiing Championships in Bozeman, Montana.
 On 12 March 2020, 30 minutes after the freestyle podium ceremony, the NCAA announced that all remaining races were cancelled due to COVID-19 concerns.

 2020–2021

 The Davis U.S. Cross Country Ski Team announced their roster for the 2020–2021 season on 7 November 2020, with Ogden once again included as a member of the D Team.

-2021–2022: Olympic Debut
+2021–2022: Olympic debut

 At the 2022 Winter Olympics in Beijing, Ogden placed 12th in the freestyle sprint race, which was the best-ever men’s individual sprint finish for the United States.
 At the 2022 NCAA National Skiing Championships, Ogden claimed his second national title when he won the men's 10 km classical race.

+2026 Winter Olympics

+At the 2026 Winter Olympics, Ogden made history in cross-country skiing by winning a silver medal in the men's sprint classic, finishing just behind Norway's 11-time Olympic champion Johannes Høsflot Klæbo.
+Ogden's podium finish marked the first Olympic medal by a U.S. man in cross-country skiing since Bill Koch in 1976.
+He also won a silver medal in the men's team sprint with Gus Schumacher, becoming the most decorated U.S. male cross-country skier in Olympic history.